2007 begins the second century for the Garden, it having been founded on April 15, 1907. Susan Wilkins’ fourth year as Garden Curator.

-2007 is the 100th anniversary of the founding of the Garden and the Park Board planned a number of events beginning with a special event on April 28th, which had been named Eloise Butler Wildflower Garden Day by the mayor of Minneapolis.
+2007 is the 100th anniversary of the founding of the Garden and the Minneapolis Park & Recreation Board planned a number of events beginning with a special event on April 28th, which had been named Eloise Butler Wildflower Garden Day by the mayor of Minneapolis.
 (PDF Of post card)

-With Lisa's passing, Kathy Connelly volunteered to take over the editing of The Fringed Gentian™ for the Spring issue.
+With Lisa's passing, Kathy Connelly volunteered to take over the editing of The Fringed Gentian™ for the spring issue.
 President Steve Pundt, Pam Weiner and Emily Anderson reported on trail committee meetings which concern the use of South Wirth Park near the Garden by the Minneapolis Loppett and the Minnesota Off-road Cycling Association.
-This year the Friends will attempt to raise $10,000 to cover the costs of the 100th Anniversary of the Garden that the Friends are partially sponsoring and a letter about that was sent to the membership of the Friends.
+This year the Friends attempted to raise $10,000 to cover the costs of the 100th Anniversary of the Garden that the Friends were partially sponsoring and a letter about that was sent to the membership of the Friends.
 (PDF Copy of membership letter.)
-When the Spring issue of The Fringed Gentian™ came out, it incorporated information about all of the above items.
+When the spring issue of The Fringed Gentian™ came out, it incorporated information about all of the above items.
 [Vol. 55, No. 1]

 A Board Meeting of the Friends was held on April 9th at the Golden Valley Historical Society and it was decided that no further reprints of Martha Hellander’s book The Wild Gardener would be done.
-Forty copies remain and the reprint cost is in excess of $8,000.
+Forty copies remained and the reprint cost was in excess of $8,000.
 Progress was reported by a committee on completing a website for the Friends, expected to be up in May.
 Designs were final for a Garden 100th Anniversary Poster and a set of Note Cards.
-The poster was commissioned from Minnesota artist Jennifer Davis.
+The poster artwork was commissioned from Minnesota artist Jennifer Davis.
 It is titled “Sanctuary”, referring to the peacefulness of the Eloise Butler Wildflower Garden and Bird Sanctuary.
 The size was 16 x 20 inches.
-Cost $10.
-The note cards were 3 individual cards each of a partial image from the poster and boxed in a set of 12, cost $10.
+Selling price - $10.
+The note cards were 3 individual cards each of a partial image from the poster and boxed in a set of 12, selling at $10.

 Below: The "Sanctuary" poster.